 Having your talk evaluated is important to you.
-(Teachers should give the students their evaluation rubric before the students begin to prepare their speeches.
-This will help students prepare.)
 An evaluation helps you to learn how to improve your speaking, and you also learn ways to improve your own presentation by evaluating others.
 There are several different elements to consider when you evaluate a speaker, such as information, purpose, preparation, organization, and presentation.
 Before you can evaluate others, however, there is one very important rule to learn: